Why Poodles are the Best Dogs to Have: 9 Good Reasons

 poodles are highly intellingent

 Poodles are extremely smart and easy to train.
 When it comes to obedience and work, they’re really good at it.
-These doggos have a high instinctive intelligence because they really know to adapt.
+These doggos have a high instinctive intelligence because they really know how to adapt.
 Their eagerness makes them great service dogs.
 Poodles are also good as guide dogs for people with physical disabilities.
 Not to forget about the fact that they are amazing therapy dogs because of their pleasant disposition and happy soul.

 Also, in their history, they’ve been great hunting dogs due to their “sharp” noses.